p3zo/rhythmic-relationships/README.md

 ## Environment

 - Install [PyTorch](https://pytorch.org/get-started/locally/) according to your OS and GPU.
 - Install this repo.
-Remove the `[experimental]` suffix if aren't planning to do any development.
+Remove the `[experimental]` suffix if you aren't planning to do any development.

 ```bash
 pip install -e .[experimental]